jifbvhqp/SMBIOSReader/README.md

 For practice C pointer operation.

 # How to excute?
-Boot into UEFI shell, type SMReader.
+Boot into UEFI shell, type SMReader to excute SMReader.efi.

 # What is SMBIOS?